 Step 3

-Pour Toffee Sauce: Evenly pour the hot toffee sauce over the graham crackers and spread with a rubber spatula.
-Bake in the oven for 5-6 minutes until bubbly.
+Pour Toffee Sauce: Carefully pour the hot toffee sauce over the graham crackers and spread evenly with a spatula.
+Bake in the oven for 5-6 minutes until the toffee is bubbling.

 Step 4